-The energy transition is one of the biggest challenges of the coming decades.
+The energy transition is one of the largest challenges of the coming decades.
 Characteristic of renewable energy sources such as PV (solar panels) and wind is that the production of electricity is not constant.
 Production does not always match demand.
 In order to achieve the targets set for sustainable generation, it is crucial to develop large-scale energy storage, so that supply and demand can be matched to different timescales.

 Prof. Dr. Paulien Herder, TU Delft